Easy Banana Chocolate Chip Muffins

 - Preheat oven to 350 F. Line a standard muffin tin with muffin liners (tip below) and spray with nonstick baking spray.

-- In a large bowl, whisk together brown sugar, canola or vegetable oil, bananas and eggs.
+- In a large bowl, whisk together brown sugar, canola or vegetable oil, bananas eggs, and vanilla bean paste (or extract).

-- In a separate bowl, whisk together flours, baking soda, cinnamon, vanilla bean paste, and kosher salt.
+- In a separate bowl, whisk together flours, baking soda, cinnamon, and kosher salt.

 - Whisk dry ingredients into wet ingredients until just barely incorporated (it's ok to see some streaks of flour!), then carefully fold in chocolate chips.